POEM: Slow Mo’ Bettor Blues

 To listen

-Speed is close kin to , that typically impersonal and depersonalizing practice that produces with grate , capitalistic, consumer culture cons us into trading manufactured goods for the perennial goods understood and revered by most cultures through most of human .
-Xenophobic icons us into perpetual .
-You can't buy authentic, healthy human from our own and one another arise from buying the better part of employees lives and buying off minions and masses to bolster won's usurious interests.
-Earning friendship and offering hospitality to all has little kin to urning and sending radicals to the hospital.
+Speed is close kin to efficiency, that typically impersonal and depersonalizing practice that produces alienation with grate efficiency.
+Modern, capitalistic, consumer culture cons us into trading manufactured goods for the perennial goods understood and revered by most cultures through most of human history.
+Xenophobic nationalism icons us into perpetual war.
+You can’t buy authentic, healthy human relationships.
+Alienation from our own human nature and one another arise from buying the better part of employees lives and buying off minions and masses to bolster won’s usurious interests.
+Earning friendship and offering radical hospitality to all has little kin to urning enemies and sending radicals to the hospital.

 Deeply listening and keenly observing are hallmarks of both the material sciences and the spiritual sciences.
-Such noble ventures, discovering truths about the natural world and , take both time as well as respect for the guidance of the accumulated of the ages.
-Silence itself is considered by many as the language of God, experienced directly and unmediated by the handicaps of human language.
-Words will always fail to completely embody such .
+Such noble ventures, discovering truths about the natural world and human nature, take both time as well as respect for the guidance of the accumulated wisdom of the ages.
+Silence itself is considered by many as the language of God, reality experienced directly and unmediated by the handicaps of human language.
+Words will always fail to completely embody such experience.
 Material sciences have the advantage of studying a sum-what less-elusive “dead” world of things and impersonal (objective) forces.
-Spiritual sciences aren't sow lucky, tempting to elucidate the of humans (subjective) and even more daring to mumble of God (Subjective, with a capital S), that most precarious of places, where awe may be said and knot done.
+Spiritual sciences aren’t sow lucky, tempting to elucidate the nature of humans (subjective) and even more daring to mumble of God (Subjective, with a capital S), that most precarious of places, where awe may be said and knot holy done.

-This poem's title includes a reference to mo' better, a slang term for making passionate to the point of exhaustion with someone who wants you as badly as you want them.
-Of course, the better is transformed to the pun bettor to allude to the precarious that passionate for another person, a loving , or loving God, will entail risks that the managers will most certainly recommend that you manage.
+This poem’s title includes a reference to mo’ better, a slang term for making passionate love to the point of exhaustion with someone who wants you as badly as you want them.
+Of course, the better is transformed to the pun bettor to allude to the precarious reality that passionate love for another person, a loving creation, or loving God, will entail risks that the risk managers will most certainly recommend that you manage.
 Perhaps the only mortal sin in postmodern existence is to be out of control — as if we are in control of much anyway!
-Are you willing to bet on the seductiveness and elusiveness of , to live a life beyond others' sensibility of control?
+Are you willing to bet on the seductiveness and elusiveness of love, to live a life beyond others’ sensibility of control?

 May you find loving passions that spill out uncontrollably over the whole world.
 And as in any great lovemaking, may it be long and slow…